Tiananmen vigil ban: Hong Kong activists lament worsening freedom in city | DW | 03.06.2021

 "Banning the vigils fits with the claim many are making that 'One Country, Two Systems' has now become 'One Country, One System,' with fewer and fewer political markers of difference between the two former colonies and [mainland China]," said Jeff Wasserstrom, a historian of modern China at the University of California in Irvine.

-As spaces to voice dissent and organize demonstrations continue to shrink in Hong Kong, many think the role of the diaspora community becomes more important than before to continue the traditions such as commemorating the Tiananmen Square massacre.
+As spaces to voice dissent and organize demonstrations continue to shrink in Hong Kong, many think the role of the diaspora community has become more important than before to continue the traditions such as commemorating the Tiananmen Square massacre.

 "As more and more people have to go into exile or decide to emigrate to other countries, I think there will be a lot of Hong Konger communities around the world and how we preserve the identity of Hong Konger overseas is very important," Kwong said.
 "We have to do that in order to have a Hong Kong that we can recognize."